SultanInStem/tetris/readme.md

 - in a rotation function, rotate vectors that point to the bottom-left corners instead of the top-left ones because after rotation they will become the coordinates of blocks
 - when applying rotation, the origin is set to the center of the block.
 So we convert between coordinates.
 - each blocks' positions is described using its top-left corner.
-- instead of blocks/shapes i will be calling them tetramino which stands for a tetris shape of four blocks